Application period for the academic year 2023-24 has ended.

 - Finnish citizens

-- has dual citizenship of Finland and the U.S. or a permanent residence permit in the U.S.
+- have dual citizenship of Finland and the U.S. or a permanent residence permit in the U.S.

-Applicants who have no or only a little experience with the U.S. might be favored when selecting the grantees.
+Applicants who have little or no experience of the U.S. may be given priority in the selections.

 This year exceeded my expectations: the classes I took really enriched and widened my understanding of global affairs...
 Additionally, I made lifelong friends that taught me about cultures from which they come from.” -Fulbright Finland Undergraduate Awardee 2016-17

-- Students act as Fulbright Finland Ambassadors, visiting a few American universities (within the limits of their own schedule) and telling young people about Finland.
-In this way, the ambassadors encourage them to consider studying in Finland and apply for the Fulbright Finland Foundation programs.
-The Fulbright Finland Ambassadors receive all the required materials from the Fulbright Finland Foundation.
+- Students act as Fulbright Finland Ambassadors, visiting U.S. universities (within the limits of their schedule) and telling young people about Finland.
+The ambassadors encourage others to consider studying in Finland and applying for the Fulbright Finland Foundation programs.
+The Fulbright Finland Ambassadors receive all the required materials from the Foundation.

-- Those doing fixed-term studies act as Fulbright Finland Ambassadors/Outreach Ambassadors after returning to Finland, within the limits of their own schedule.
-The Fulbright Finland Foundation asks the alumni to participate in the Foundation's information events to share their own study experiences in the U.S. and to discuss with new grant applicants about studying in the U.S. and applying for the Fulbright Finland Foundation’s grant programs.
+- Those doing fixed-term studies act as Fulbright Finland Ambassadors/Outreach Ambassadors after returning to Finland, within the limits of their schedule.
+The Foundation requests alumni participate in the Foundation's information events to share their own study experiences in the U.S. and to discuss studying in the U.S. and applying for the Foundation’s programs with new applicants.

 How to Apply?

-Read the following instructions carefully.
-The Fulbright Finland Foundation only reads the applications that have arrived by the deadline and include all required attachments.
 Read the evaluation criteria with care.
-These guidelines are approved by the Fulbright Finland Foundation Board and they are applied also for the Fulbright Finland Undergraduate Grant Program.
+These guidelines are approved by the Fulbright Finland Foundation Board and they are applied also to the Fulbright Finland Undergraduate Program.
 In the interview, the main focus is on studies instead of research.

-Please fill in the application form and attachments in English.
+Please fill in the application form and attachments in English, and remember to sign the checklist and the application form.

-- Two English letters of recommendation (which the reference submits directly to the Fulbright Finland Foundation).
-A reference can be a teacher, a study counselor or a rector.
-A reference cannot be a family member, a relative or a friend.
-The applicant has to make sure that the letters of recommendation arrive in time.
-Recommendation letters can be submitted here.
+- Two (2) letters of recommendation in English (which the recommender submits directly to the Fulbright Finland Foundation).
+A recommender can be a teacher, a study counselor, or a rector.
+A recommender cannot be a family member, a relative, or a friend.
+The applicant has to make sure that the letters of recommendation arrive on time.
+Please provide your recommenders with the Fulbright Finland Foundation guidelines on writing a recommendation letter for a Fulbright applicant.

-- An acceptance letter/a confirmation for studies from an accredited American university (contact the Fulbright Finland Foundation well in advance if you have not yet received this).
+- An acceptance letter/a confirmation for studies from an accredited U.S. university (contact the Foundation well in advance if you have not yet received this or you have difficulties in obtaining the letter).

-- A proof of the tuition fees of the American university.
-This can also be a screenshot from their website.
+- Proof of the tuition fees of the U.S. university.
+This can be, for example, a screenshot from their website.

-- A proof of funding by a higher education institution (add this information if you have it)
+- Proof of funding by the U.S. university/higher education institution (add this information if you have it).

-If you have graduated from an upper secondary school or other secondary level education institution:
+If you have graduated from an upper secondary school (lukio) or other secondary-level education institution:

-- the final certificate of upper secondary school or other secondary level education institute
+- the final grade certificate (päättötodistus) of upper secondary school or other secondary level education institute

-- Upper secondary school graduates: A copy of your Matriculation Examination certificate
+- Upper secondary school graduates: a copy of your Matriculation Examination Certificate (ylioppilastodistus)

 In addition, if you are currently studying or if you have other previous studies:

-- a transcript of records from higher education students or the latest certificate from your current institute.
+- a transcript of records (opintorekisteriote) from the higher education institution or the latest certificate from your current institution.

 Interviews

-The selection committee will interview some of the applicants on April 24, 2023.
-Participating in the interview is a prerequisite for being selected and it is also an important part of the overall evaluation of applications.
+The selection committee will interview selected applicants on April 24, 2025.
+Participating in the interview is a prerequisite for being selected and it is also an important part of the overall evaluation of the applicants.
+Please note that the interview date and schedule are fixed, meaning that interviews cannot be held at any other time than during the date mentioned above.

 Alumni Experiences